About This Course

 Early Start Folklore

-Duration: Three week pre-session course running from 22nd August to Friday 9th September 2016.
-Following completion, students will continue with the normal Aut
+Three week pre-session course running from August to September, after which, students will continue with the normal Autumn Semester

 Folklore is often understood as a hallmark of Irish culture, and the Department of Folklore at UCC is ideally placed to offer unique perspectives and insights into Irish life, popular culture, and traditions.
 It is one of only two such departments in Ireland.
 Folklore has a special place in the formation of Irish consciousness, literature and culture in general.
 The main difference between folklore and other fields is that folklore places ordinary life at the very centre of its interests.
 This cannot be accessed in other disciplines that study life from more distant or documentary perspectives.
 Years of experience in teaching and conducting original research into Irish life, traditions and folklore has made the Early Start Semester in Irish Folklore one of the most popular courses of its kind on offer and has led to the provision of a rich and rewarding Early Start Semester.

 The Early Start Semester in Irish Folklore and Tradition offers an opportunity to students to begin the study of everyday life in Ireland, in all of its rich diversity and vast range of cultural expressions.
 Folklore, like its synonym popular culture, makes a study of everyday life, and represents the folkloric expressions of both past and present alike.
 It studies life from the bottom up, looking at how people lived their day-to-day lives – their houses, technologies, stories, rituals, beliefs, religion and cosmological understandings.

 Students will explore key aspects of the study of folklore including:

 - Oral Literature

 Additional Teaching Mode Information

 Lectures, seminars, field-trips